 The process starts once you receive an email from the Office of Information Technology with specific information to choose the laptop you want to receive.
 You can choose a Dell Latitude or MacBook Pro laptop*.
 If you make your choice after the selection deadline, this could delay processing the request and cause you to receive the computer at a later date.

-The most popular titles include Microsoft Office® Professional Suite, Logos® Bible Software, Symantec® Anti-Virus Software, etc.
+The most popular titles include Microsoft Office® Professional Suite, Logos® Bible Software, and Avast® Anti-Virus Software.